-Elaine Cooper is a Harm Reduction Worker under the Needle Syringe Program at Primary Care Connect.
+Elaine Cooper is a Clinical Advisor to Courts Victoria and previously worked as a Harm Reduction Worker under the Needle Syringe Program at Primary Care Connect.

 Tell us a little bit about yourself and your history

 I am a mum of 3 adult children and a grandmother of 5.
 Before I started working within the Community Services sector, I was a nurse for many years and have always fought against stigma of any kind as it can cause so much damage and often isolates people even more.

 I have been working in the Drug and Alcohol sector for the last 5 years here in Shepparton at Primary Care Connect.
 Initially I worked as an AOD clinician and I am now supporting the community as the Harm Reduction Worker, running the NSP (Needle Syringe Program) and working with intravenous drug users, providing support, harm reduction strategies and education.